Sales and marketing are two very important, but different, functions within a business or organization.

 Salespeople tend to work and build relationships in more personal, one-on-one situations.
 Their strategies are about developing an understanding of the customer and overcoming objections.
 Through their more direct and personal approach, they can serve as excellent brand ambassadors for the company, while also becoming a trusted partner and problem-solver for the client.

-Because of the relationships they build with customers, sales professionals are in an excellent position to provide useful feedback and customer insights to the marketing team so that they can continually improve products, positioning, and understanding of the buyer’s journey.
+For example, because of the relationships they build with customers, sales professionals are in an excellent position to provide useful feedback and customer insights to the marketing team so that they can continually improve products, positioning and understanding of the buyer’s journey.

-In summary, I would say that a key function of marketing is to delve into the needs, challenges, and problems that ideal customers have and be able to attract and convert them into potential sales leads.
+A key function of marketing is to delve into the needs, challenges and problems that ideal customers have … and be able to attract and convert them into potential sales leads.

 Olivia is the Co-Owner and VP of Sales for InTouch.
 She loves getting to know and connecting with people.